 Strawberries are classified as either “day-neutral” or “short-day” varieties.
 Day-neutral strawberries, also known as “everbearing", flower and produce fruit year round, peaking April through October.
 Aptos and Fern are popular everbearing strawberry plants.
 Short-day varieties, such as Pajaro, Seascape, Tioga and Chandler, produce more as days become shorter, in fall, through early spring.

 Strawberry pests & diseases

-Slugs and snails, earwigs and sowbugs will eat fruit that is lying on the ground, which is why a barrier of weed block material is used to cover strawberry beds.
-Keeping fruit off of the ground with straw will reduce berry rot.
-Powdery mildew, Botrytis fruit rot (grey mold), Verticillium wilt, and leaf spot diseases are common on strawberries.
+Slugs and snails, earwigs and sowbugs will eat fruit that is lying on the ground, which is why a barrier of straw is used to cover strawberry beds.
+Keeping fruit off of the ground will also reduce berry rot.
+Powdery mildew, Botrytis fruit rot (gray mold), Verticillium wilt, and leaf spot diseases are common on strawberries.

-Strawberries occasionally undergo a process called vivpary, in which each tiny seed sprouts a leaf.
+Strawberries occasionally undergo a process called vivipary, in which each tiny seed sprouts a leaf.